unicode-org/icu4x/docs/tutorials/intro_interactive.md

 textResult = dateFormatter.format_iso_date(isoDate);
 ```

+Try this in several locales, like `en` (English), `en-GB` (British English), and `th` (Thai).
+Observe how differently dates are represented in locales around the world!
+You can explicitly specify arbitrary calendar systems using the `u-ca` Unicode extension keyword in the locale.
+Try `en-u-ca-hebrew`!

 ## 4. Formatting date and time

 Now we would also like to format the current time.